velc0m/tradr/docs/trades.md

   exitPrice?: number;          // Exit price in USD (null if not set) exitFee?: number;           // Exit fee % (null if not set)

+  // Reference tracking (never changes)
+  initialEntryPrice: number;   // Original entry price (preserved)
+  initialAmount: number;       // Original amount (preserved)

+  // Relationships
+  parentTradeId?: string;      // For SHORT derived from LONG

-  // Partial close tracking
+  // Split tracking
-  originalAmount?: number;     // Original amount before partial closes remainingAmount?: number;    // Amount still in position isPartialClose?: boolean;    // True if this is a partial close record parentTradeId?: string;      // Reference to parent trade (for partial closes) closedAmount?: number;       // Amount closed in this partial close
+  isSplit?: boolean;           // True if this trade was split splitFromTradeId?: string;   // References original if this is a split splitGroupId?: string;       // UUID shared by all splits from same original

   // Dates
   openDate: Date;             // When limit order was placed